For a more general introduction to urolithiasis, see Urolithiasis in Small Animals.

 Bilateral nephroliths are not uncommon in adult horses that have been used for performance.
 Intermittent chronic obstruction of ureters will eventually cause renal failure, resulting in weight loss and anorexia.

 Several surgical procedures have been described for urocystolith removal.
-The surgical options include midline or paramedian laparotomy and cystotomy, pararectal cystotomy, subischial urethrostomy, urethral sphincterotomy, and laser or shock wave lithotripsy.
-The selection of a procedure is dictated by the size, location, and number of uroliths; the sex and physiologic status of the horse; and the availability of surgical facilities.
-Bladder rupture, although uncommon in adult horses, may occur due to urethral obstruction or recumbency, or after foaling in mares.
+Surgical options include midline or paramedian laparotomy and cystotomy, pararectal cystotomy, subischial urethrostomy, urethral sphincterotomy, and laser or shock wave lithotripsy.
+Selection of a procedure is dictated by the size, location, and number of uroliths; the sex and physiologic status of the horse; and the availability of surgical facilities.
+Bladder rupture, although uncommon in adult horses, may occur due to urethral obstruction or recumbency or after foaling in mares.